espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 Set the amount of child devices.

 *bdb -m <d:number>*
+- <d:number>: The supported number of children on Zigbee device.

+**Note**
+- Setting only before bdb start.

+Set the max amount of children to 1 for Zigbee device.
 ```bash
 > bdb -m 1
 I (226424) : Setting max children to: 1
 ```

 ### active_ep
-Send Active Endpoint Request to the node addressed by the short address.
+Send an active endpoint request to the node addressed by the [destination address](#short).

 *zdo -a <h:16-bit destination address>*
+- <h:16-bit destination address>: A short 16-bit address of zigbee device.

+**Note**
+- All active endpoints of the device will be returned as the result with the destination address.

+Send the `active endpoint request` to the Zigbee node with `short address(0x78D9)`.
 ```bash
 >  zdo -a 0x78D9
 I (749364) : src_addr=78D9